simonw/django-sql-dashboard/docs/contributing.md

 ## Code style

 This library uses [Black](https://github.com/psf/black) for code formatting.
+The correct version of Black will be installed by `pip install -e '.[test]'` - you can run `black .` in the root directory to apply those formatting rules.

 ## Documentation